graphql/graphql-spec/spec/Section 5 -- Validation.md

   - If {SameResponseShape(subfieldA, subfieldB)} is {false}, return {false}.
 - Return {true}.

+Note: composite is used to signal a type that is either an object-, interface- or union-type.

 **Explanatory Text**

 If multiple field selections with the same response names are encountered during